GiovaniMFMurari/flame_game_jam_dexters/README.md

 Your controls are <kbd>A</kbd> and <kbd>D</kbd> to move your character left and right.

 Treats are worth 1pt each, while Tricks are -3pt.
 Be prepared!
 You'll have 45 seconds to catch 'em all!

+## Jam details
+Our theme is Halloween and the chosen limitation is "Be ridiculously happy and colorful".